hikuley/absence-calculator/README.md

 - `DELETE /api/absence-periods/<id>`: Delete an absence period
 - `POST /api/calculate`: Calculate the 180-day rule compliance

-## Data Storage

-The application uses a CSV file (`absence_periods.csv`) to store absence periods with the following structure:
-- `id`: Unique identifier for each absence period
-- `start_date`: The date when the person left the UK (not counted as absence)
-- `end_date`: The date when the person returned to the UK (not counted as absence)

 ## Calculation Logic

 The application implements the following logic for the 180-day rule calculation: